Amelia Earhart: Second attempt

 While the Electra was being repaired, Earhart and Putnam secured additional funds and prepared for a second attempt, in which they would fly west to east.
 The second attempt began with an unpublicized flight from Oakland to Miami, Florida, and after arriving there, Earhart announced her plans to circumnavigate the globe.
 The flight's opposite direction was partly the result of changes in global wind-and-weather patterns along the planned route since the earlier attempt.
 Putnam pressed for the removal of important navigational, communication, and safety equipment to lighten the aircraft.

 Manning, the only skilled radio operator, had left the crew, which now consisted of Noonan and Earhart.
-The pair departed Miami on June 1 and after numerous stops in South America, Africa, the Indian subcontinent, and Southeast Asia, arrived at Lae, New Guinea, on June 29, 1937.
+The pair departed Miami on June 1 and after numerous stops in South America, Africa, the Indian subcontinent, and Southeast Asia, arrived in Lae, New Guinea, on June 29, 1937.
 At this stage, about 22,000 miles (35,000 km) of the journey had been completed.
 The remaining 7,000 miles (11,000 km) would be over the Pacific.